 Sr. Partner & Chief Investment Officer

-Prior to joining Krilogy Financial as Senior Partner and Chief Investment Officer, John M. McArthur CIMA® developed his skills in Wealth Management and Financial Planning during his 6 year tenure at A.G.
+Prior to joining Krilogy Financial as Senior Partner and Chief Investment Officer, John M. McArthur CIMA® developed his skills in Wealth Management and Financial Planning during his 6-year tenure at A.G.
 Edwards & Sons in Frontenac, MO and over 5 years spent at Morgan Stanley Smith Barney in Chesterfield, MO.
-While with Transamerica in Los Angeles, he received a Personal Financial Planning designation from UCLA and has been named a 5 Star Wealth Manager by St. Louis Magazine on seven separate occasions.
+While with Transamerica in Los Angeles, he received a Personal Financial Planning designation from UCLA and has been named a 5 Star Wealth Manager by St. Louis Magazine on eight separate occasions.
 John has earned his CIMA® Designation through the Investment Management Consulting Association and had done his preparation through the MIT Sloan Executive Education Program.

 Tradition is important to John, which he carries from his personal and family values and his high school background at St. Louis University High.
 John was an Academic All-American at the University of Missouri where he quarterbacked alongside Krilogy Founder/Partner Kent Skornia and later graduated and played at Northwestern University.
 He recognizes the importance of responsibility, commitment, and leadership in partnering with clients to help guide them to and through retirement.

 John is the recipient of the 5-Star Wealth Manager award.
 The Five Star Wealth Manager program surveys more than 65,000 high net-worth households and all FINRA registered representatives in the St. Louis area and asks them to evaluate those wealth managers whom they know through their own personal experience.
 Award candidates are evaluated against 10 objective eligibility and evaluation criteria such as client retention rates, client assets administered, firm review and a favorable regulatory and complaint history.